Gowsalya2572/Chat-Application-using-MERN/README.md

 Chat Application using MERN

-A full-stack real-time messaging app built using the MERN stack, featuring JWT authentication, Socket.io communication, Cloudinary-based image uploads, a responsive UI with React and Tailwind CSS, and efficient state management using Zustand.
+A full-stack real-time messaging app built using the MERN stack, featuring JWT authentication, Socket.io communication, Cloudinary-based image uploads, UI with React and Tailwind CSS, and efficient state management using Zustand.

 Tech stack